• Facebook

 Sous Vide Roast Beef

 Sous Vide Roast Beef is tender, juicy and perfectly cooked every time.
-It’s a perfect dish for the holidays, especially when it’s served with a Creamy Mushroom Sauce and these easy Sour Cream Mashed Potatoes.
+It’s a perfect dish for the holidays, especially when it’s served with a Creamy Mushroom Sauce.

 5 from 3 votes